cosmos/cosmos-sdk/docs/spec/distribution/end_block.md

 # End Block

-At each endblock, the fees received are allocated to the proposer, community fund, and global pool.
+At each endblock, the fees received are allocated to the proposer, community fund, and pool.
 When the validator is the proposer of the round, that validator (and their delegators) receives between 1% and 5% of fee rewards, the reserve community tax is then charged, then the remainder is distributed proportionally by voting power to all bonded validators independent of whether